 The Dicke model is nonintegrable, because it does not possess enough conserved quantities as degrees of freedom, so it must be solved numerically.
 Due to the bosonic degree of freedom, the Hilbert space is unbounded, which constitutes a significant challenge for the complete analysis of multifractality.
-To obtain the energy spectrum, one has to impose a cut-off to the bosonic space (irrespective of the chosen basis) and then ensure that the eigenfunctions are converged up to the desired energy that we plan to investigate [75, 76].
+To obtain the energy spectrum, one has to impose a cutoff to the bosonic subspace (irrespective of the chosen basis) and then ensure that the eigenfunctions are converged up to the desired energy that one plans to investigate [83,84].